Momansi96/reading-notes/Read04.md

 the HTML content is presented (backgrounds, borders, box dimensions, colors, fonts, etc.).

-(javascri) pt
+javascript:
 BEHAVIOR LAYER. (js files):
-This is where we can change how the page behaves, adding interact ivity.
+This is where we can change how the page behaves, adding interactivity.
 We will aim to keep as much of our JavaScript as possible in separate files.

 #### CREATING A BASIC JAVASCRIPT: